Resource Identifiers

 A resource-instance is a specific object within a class-name class.
 The resource-instance includes the resource type and the name of the specific resource.

-In the following SSID that identifies CPU instance 0, id/0
+In the following SSID that identifies CPU instance 0, id/0 is the

-is the resource type, and
+resource-instance, id is the resource type, and

-is the name of the specific cpu
+0 is the name of the specific cpu resource:

 //:class.cpu//:res.id/0

-If class-name is svc
+If class-name is svc,

 resource-instance is a service instance FMRI.
 The following SSID

-SMF service instance, where
+identifies the system/identity:node SMF service instance, where

-is the resource type, and system/identity:node
+fmri is the resource type, and system/identity:node is the

-name of the specific svc
+name of the specific svc resource:

 //:class.svc//:res.fmri/system/identity:node

-If class-name is app
+If class-name is app,

 resource-instance is a running instance of the application.

-components are required to identify
+Both class and res components are required to identify

 any system resource.
 Identical resource names can identify completely different resources and are

 differentiated by class.
-For example, in //:class.cpu//:res.id/0
+For example, in //:class.cpu//:res.id/0,

-is CPU 0; in //:class.lgroup//:res.id/0
+id/0 is CPU 0; in //:class.lgroup//:res.id/0,

-is locality group 0; in //:class.pset//:res.id/0
+id/0 is locality group 0; in //:class.pset//:res.id/0,

-is processor set 0; and in //:class.zone//:res.id/0
+id/0 is processor set 0; and in //:class.zone//:res.id/0,

-is non-global zone 0.
+id/0 is non-global zone 0.
 The following command shows that the statistics

 available for each of these identically-named resources are completely different because the